 Spring brings slowly warming temps, which are ideal months to visit Norway for those who want to make the most of the glorious Spring.
 Melting waters boost numerous waterfalls, and summer activities slowly open up, allowing tourists to cruise the fjords.
 The waterfalls during these months are spectacular.

-The summer months would be the best time of the year to visit Norway if you need warm weather and lots of daylight.
+The summer months would be the best time to visit Norway if you need warm weather and lots of daylight.
 You can explore the fjords, partake in the Midnight sun, hike to places like Pulpit rock, bike, stroll the lovely cities, visit Norway’s many islands or take a cruise up the coast.
 Try to squeeze in the Sami culture celebration in Norway during these months if you visit the north.

 The fall is the best month to visit Norway for those looking to stay away from the tourist crowd, save some money, and enjoy the beauty this country offers.
-The summer colors are still apparent, activities are still up and running, but there fewer tourists than in the high season.
+The summer colors are still apparent, and activities are still up and running, but there are fewer tourists than in the high season.
 There are cooling temps but still warm.

 December, January, and February are the coldest months in Norway, with temps often below freezing.
-The tourist traffic during these months is quite low due to the harsh winters.
-However, it is the best time to visit Norway for travelers interested in snow activities, a lovely ski retreat, a cruise along the coast to chase the Northern lights, or even visit the major cities such as Oslo and Bergen.
+The tourist traffic during these months is relatively low due to the harsh winters.
+However, it is the best time to visit Norway for travelers interested in snow activities, a lovely ski retreat, a cruise along the coast to chase the Northern lights, or even visiting the major cities such as Oslo and Bergen.
 It would help if you planned for extreme cold.
 The winds are remarkable there.
-Layers, heavy winter coats, lined boots, snow poles, and any winter accessory you can imagine take with you.
+Layers, heavy winter coats, lined boots, snow poles, and any winter accessory you can imagine taking with you.